ifsvivek/VideoFetch/README.md

 ### Pro Tips

--   💡 **Batch Downloads**: Add multiple URLs at once for efficient downloading
+-   💡 **Batch Downloads**: Add multiple URLs from different platforms at once for efficient downloading
 -   🔄 **Resume Downloads**: Interrupted downloads can be resumed automatically
--   📱 **Mobile URLs**: Works with mobile versions of supported sites
+-   📱 **Mobile URLs**: Works with mobile versions of supported sites (m.youtube.com, mobile.twitter.com, etc.)
--   🎵 **Audio Only**: Extract audio-only files in M4A format
+-   🎵 **Audio Only**: Extract audio-only files in M4A format from any supported platform
--   🌐 **Multi-Site Support**: Try URLs from different platforms - if yt-dlp supports it, VideoFetch can download it
+-   🌐 **Multi-Platform Support**: Try URLs from any platform - if yt-dlp supports it, VideoFetch can download it
 -   📋 **Playlist Support**: Download entire playlists from YouTube, Vimeo, and other supported platforms
--   🎯 **Quality Selection**: Choose from available quality options for each video
+-   🎯 **Smart Quality Selection**: Automatically chooses optimal quality based on available options
--   🔗 **Live Stream Recording**: Some platforms support recording of live streams
+-   🔗 **Live Stream Recording**: Record live streams from supported platforms (where available)
+-   🌍 **International Sites**: Full support for regional platforms like Bilibili, VK, Nico Nico, and many others

 ---